ppy/osu-wiki/wiki/Tournaments/ANZT/2021_Winter/en.md

 - If a referee is not present, the match will be rescheduled.
 - Matches will be played with No Fail on.
 - If a player disconnects within the first quarter of a map, the map will be aborted and replayed.
 Any further disconnects during the match will result in a forfeit of that map.
-- Highest `!roll` has first warmup and the choice of either 1ˢᵗ ban and 1ˢᵗ pick or 2ⁿᵈ ban and 2ⁿᵈ pick.
+- Highest `!roll` gets to choose one of: pick 1ˢᵗ, pick 2ⁿᵈ, ban 1ˢᵗ, ban 2ⁿᵈ.
+Lowest `!roll` chooses from the unchosen options.
 - Each player is allowed one ban.
 From best of 11, each player is allowed two bans.
 Players will alternate ban picks.
 There are no restrictions on which maps can be banned.
 - Each player is allowed one warmup.
 Warmups must not be longer than 5 minutes, must not be in the current mappool and must be submitted.
 - If players tie scores on a map, neither player gets a point and the match continues as normal.